 1. Research Background

-The Named Entity Recognition (NER) task extracts chunks of text as phrases and classifies them into pre-defined categories such as the names of persons, locations, and organizations.
+The Named Entity Recognition (NER) task extracts chunks of text from a sentence and classifies them into pre-defined categories such as the names of persons, locations, and organizations.

 NER systems have been created that use linguistic grammar-based techniques as well as statistical models such as machine learning.
-Hand-crafted grammar-based systems typically obtain better precision, but at the cost of lower recall and months of work by experienced computational linguists.
+Hand-crafted grammar-based systems typically achieve better precision, but at the cost of lower recall and months of work by experienced computational linguists.
 Statistical NER systems typically require a large amount of manually annotated training data.

-Because of the efficiency of NER, we choice linguistic grammar-based techniques to train the model, and the most common model is LSTM-CRF networks.
-This network can efficiently use past input features via a LSTM layer and sentence level tag information via a CRF layer, with such a layer, we can efficiently use past and future tags to predict the current tag.
+Because of efficiency considerations, we choose linguistic grammar-based techniques to train the model, and the most common model is LSTM-CRF networks.
+This network can efficiently use past input features via a LSTM layer and sentence level tag information via a CRF layer.
+With such a CRF layer, we can efficiently use past and future tags to predict the current tag.

 2.Project Objective:

-The purpose of the project is to build a NER model based on the existing algorithm and dataset to face the recognition problem of a specific filed dataset.
-The NER algorithm tries to label the name entities like a person, organization, location and so on.
+The purpose of the project is to develop a NER algorithm based on an existing algorithm trained initially on an existing dataset to tackle the recognition problem for a given specific domain dataset with greater accuracy.
+The NER algorithm tries to label name entities like a person, organization, location, and so on.

 3.Research Methods:

+3.1 Implementing existing algorithm

+3.2 Training existing algorithm on an existing dataset

+3.3 Running existing algorithm on the given specific domain dataset

+3.4 Analysis of errors

-3.1 Data cleaning and labeling.
+Data cleaning and labeling.

 3.2 Compare with existing algorithm.